albirar/albirar-communications/src/site/markdown/index.md

-# Description
+# Albirar Communications

 *Albirar communications* is a library to get some mid-level functionalities around *eMail* and *SMS* communications channels.

 Enable email and SMS communications with third party, like users.
 The library use external services to communicate to, like gmail or Click&Send.

-Is implemented with [SpringFramework library](https://spring.io/projects/spring-framework "SpringFramework library") and [Spring Boot library](https://spring.io/projects/spring-boot "Spring Boot library")and usable only with this environment.
+Is implemented with [SpringFramework library](https://spring.io/projects/spring-framework "SpringFramework library") and [Spring Boot library](https://spring.io/projects/spring-boot "Spring Boot library") and usable only with this environment.

 The messages are send in an asynchronous way, decoupling application from network latency and involved services.